-Among the drinks on the menu of most good coffee shops, you’ll find the Americano.
+Among the drinks on the menu of most good coffee shops, you’ll find the Americano (or an Caffé Americano if you're fancy).
 You might be surprised to learn that the Americano has been around for a long time and is a popular drink among true coffee lovers.
 But what is an Americano coffee?
 We’re going to guide you through everything you need to know about an Americano; what it is, where it came from, why it’s different from regular coffee, how to make one, and show you some variations on the original drink.
 Also, we’ll sort out the confusion between an Americano, and a long black.

 An Americano is an espresso diluted with water.
 Well, it’s not quite that simple, but that’s the core of it.
 A long black is also made with espresso and water, but the way it is made is different from an Americano.
 What's important for now, is the Americano is a coffee drink, a way of serving coffee, and not a coffee brewing method.
 Think of it this way.
-When brewing coffee, you might use a French Press, pour-over, drip coffee machine, Aeropress, or one of the other popular methods to extract flavor from coffee grounds using hot, or in the case of cold brew, room-temperature water.
-An Americano, on the other hand, is like a latte, cappuccino, or mocha in the sense that the drink is made from already-brewed coffee
+When brewing coffee, you might use a French Press, pour-over, drip coffee machine, Aeropress, espresso machine, or one of the other popular methods to extract flavor from coffee grounds using hot, or in the case of cold brew, room-temperature water.
+An Americano, on the other hand, is like a latte, cappuccino, or mocha in the sense that the drink is made from coffee that already has been brewed.

 An Americano is made by pouring hot water over one or two espresso shots, resulting in a drink of similar volume and strength to regular coffee.
 The key to an Americano is that it starts with espresso and adopts the flavors and aromas of the espresso, but with a less powerful taste.
 We’ll provide a more detailed recipe later, but that’s the basic idea.
 For now, take note that the espresso shot comes first, and then the hot water is added.